-The citizens
+6. The citizens

-In June 2012 a total of 76 individuals had been assigned to the program.
-64 had been assigned to housing through the project so far.
-12 of these were waiting to be assigned to housing and most of these had been assigned to the team very recently.
+In January 2013 a total of 92 individuals had been assigned to the programme.
+80 had been assigned to housing through the project so far, while 12 were waiting to be assigned to housing, most of whom had been assigned to the team very recently.